Is this a Christian school?

 See the “Employment” page.

 How big will the classes be?

 We are committed to small classes.
-Pre-K is limited to ten students, Kinder to twelve students per adult, and the older grades average sixteen students per class.
+Pre-K is limited to ten students, Kinder averages twelve students per adult, and the older grades average sixteen students per class.
 (Some elective classes may be a little bigger.)

 How do you handle discipline?

 We partner with parents in discipline and hope to incorporate logical consequences as much as possible.
 We are not looking only for behavior modification, however, but seek inward godliness so we look at every discipline problem as a chance to expose sin and remind us of our need for a Savior.

 Athletics and fine arts are a central part of the school experience and we are excited to incorporate these elements into our curriculum.
 In our first year, we offered boys’ basketball and track for students.
 We have since added girls’ volleyball.
 Our grammar school students (6th grade and below) will have weekly lessons in music and visual arts, both subjects taught by specialized instructors.
 Students in seventh grade and above will have the option of an elective in either theater or visual arts.
 Beyond these opportunities, we recommend students participate in athletics with the CenTex Chargers and music lessons with the UMHB Conservatory or the Academie Musique at Temple College.

 Lower School (4th grade and younger) meets 8 am until 2:55 pm on Tuesday and Thursday, and Upper School (5th grade and older) meets 8 am until 3:30 pm on Tuesday, Thursday, and Friday.

 We do require simple, affordable uniforms.
 See the “Uniforms” tab.

 How can we as co-teachers teach Latin when we have never studied it?